kmamal/node-sdl/README.md

 The native type of `handle` is HWND on Windows, NSView* on macOS, and Window (unsigned long) on Linux.
 It should work exactly like the [`win.getNativeWindowHandle()`](https://www.electronjs.org/docs/latest/api/browser-window#wingetnativewindowhandle) electron method.

-This object might also include extra fields that are used for passing to [@kmamal/gl](https://github.com/kmamal/headless-gl#readme) or [@kmamal/gpu](https://github.com/kmamal/gpu#readme).
+The `window.native` object might also sometimes include extra fields other than the ones documented here.
-Please ignore these.
+Please ignore and do not use these.
+They are used internally for passing to [@kmamal/gl](https://github.com/kmamal/headless-gl#readme) or [@kmamal/gpu](https://github.com/kmamal/gpu#readme) and can change at any time.

 ### window.maximized

 * `<boolean>`

-Will be `true` if the window is maximized.
+Is `true` if the window is maximized.

 ### window.maximize()